-- For a series to be worth keeping in a story it needs to a) repeat but vary in order to form the undulating effect of a narrative arc and b) intersect and interact with the other series in the story in such a way that it sends the story spinning in new directions.
+- For a series to be worth keeping in a story it needs to a) repeat but vary, forming the undulating effect of a narrative arc, and b) intersect and interact with the other series in the story in such a way that it sends the story spinning in new directions.

-- The strength of a novel is based upon the strength of its key scenes.
+- The strength of a novel is determined by the strength of its key scenes.
 A key scene is when multiple series come together and play off one another.
-Key scenes tie together all of the loose story threads to create a tight-knit novel.
+Key scenes tie together all the loose story threads to create a tight-knit novel.
 An example of a key scene in Rowling’s outline is the scene following Harry’s dream about Mr. Weasley being attacked by Voldemort’s snake, Nagini.
-The scene deals with four of the six series listed above – The Hall of Prophecy, Ginny, Dumbledore’s Army and the Order of the Phoenix.
+The scene deals with four of the six series listed above: The Hall of Prophecy; Ginny; Dumbledore’s Army; and the Order of the Phoenix.

-Everything in Rowling’s intricately developed seven-book-long plot has meaning and purpose—from the very beginning of Sorcerer’s Stone when Hagrid uses Sirius’ motorcycle to drop off Harry at the Dursley’s front door all the way to the end of Deathly Hallows when Severus Snape reveals the significance of his patronus.
-Rowling had to keep track of every little detail like that throughout the 4,195 pages of her story . . . but first she had figure out how to get her readers to want to read that many pages.
-And that’s where suspense, surprise and shock come in.
+Everything in Rowling’s intricately developed seven-book-long plot has meaning and purpose—from the very beginning in Sorcerer’s Stone when Hagrid uses Sirius’ motorcycle to drop off Harry at the Dursley’s front door all the way to the end in Deathly Hallows when Snape reveals the significance of his patronus.
+Rowling had to keep track of every one of those details throughout the 4,195 pages of her story.

 Let’s start with suspense.
-Horwitz explains how to create suspense in a series:
+In Blueprint Your Bestseller Horwitz explains how to create suspense in a series: